piougy/CzechIdMng/MIGRATION.md

 - Forest index ``0.3.0`` => ``1.1.1``
 - ... *other minor and third party libraries*.

-> Note for developer: We are using java 11 (openjdk) and Tomcat 9 for development.
+> Note for developer: We are using openjdk and Tomcat 9 for development.

 #### Removed libraries